 Welcome to Georgia, State of Adventure.

 and the Atlantic Ocean.
 Recent Census data shows the population in the Savannah-Chatham County area to be about 265,128.
 Located 10 miles east of I-95

 , Savannah is a convenient stopover for coastal travelers.
-Savannah is home to the Savannah College of Art and Design, Savannah Technical Institute, and two universities: Savannah State University and Armstrong Atlantic State University.
+Savannah is home to multiple institutes of higher learning, including the Savannah College of Art and Design, Savannah Technical Institute, Savannah State University, Armstrong State University, and South University.
 Savannah is the birthplace of Juliette Gordon Low

 Savannah is proud to be "Smoke-Free" thanks to the local Clean Air Ordinance

 public place, including offices, bars, and restaurants.

 : Always keep in mind when driving in Savannah that pedestrians in the cross-walk do, by law, have the right-of-way.
 Please, drive slowly and cautiously, especially around the squares in the Historic District.